- Six foot metal fragment fell near remote village in Siberia

 Yuri Bornyakov, head of rescue service department of Kuibyshevski district of Novosibirsk region, said: ‘We measured the radiation level near and inside the object.
 We found no radiation here.’

 The 200-kilo metal fragment was examined for radiation.
-A theory that it's a remnant from a rocket launch in Kazakhstan also appears to be mistaken The 200-kilo metal fragment was examined for radiation.
 A theory that it’s a remnant from a rocket launch in Kazakhstan also appears to be mistaken

 Initial theories that it was part of a space rocket or a satellite form a failed launch in Kazakhstan have been denied.